Bluevipe21/CarritoE5/README.md

 	B Loop

 Also we see that the IMPORT of the function is made it here.
 And inside the Start function is executed the Loop function.
+After this the functions to drawing the pictures are called, this functions are PA2PRESSED, PA5PRESSED, PA6PRESSED and PA7PRESSED.
+To use this functions inside the Read_Button.s we have to import the functions from the next files:

 1. Funcion1.s
 2. Funcion2.s